Driver for the USB-CTR08

 MCA_CH_ADV_SOURCE

 The channel advance source.
-0=”Internal” uses DWELL record, 1=”External” uses External Clock Input on USB-CTR module.
+0=”Internal” uses Dwell record, 1=”External” uses External Clock Input on USB-CTR module.

 $(P)$(R)Prescale